gaoyaocheng/proj4-brevets/README.md

 Reimplement the RUSA ACP controle time calculator with flask and ajax

-## ACP controle times
+## Overview
 That's "controle" with an 'e', because it's French, although "control" is also accepted.
-Controls are points where
-a rider must obtain proof of passage, and control[e] times are the minimum and maximum times by which the rider must
-arrive at the location.
+Controls are points where a rider must obtain proof of passage, and control[e] times are the minimum and maximum times by which the rider must arrive at the location

-The algorithm for calculating controle times is described at http://www.rusa.org/octime_alg.html .
-The description is ambiguous, but the examples help.
-Part of finishing this project is clarifying anything that is not clear about the requirements, and documenting it clearly.

-We are essentially replacing the calculator at http://www.rusa.org/octime_acp.html .
-We can also use that calculator to clarify requirements.
+the speed table
+control km minspeed maxspeed(km/hr)
+0 - 200    15       34
+200 - 400  15       32
+400 - 600  15       30
+600 - 1000 11.42828 28

+start date and time:
+    format YYYY-MM-DD HH-mm
+    example: 2016-10-24 08:00

+control point:
+    shuold one of 200,300,400,600,1000

+distance (km):
+   last distance cannot set 1.1 longer than control point ,also cannot shorter than control point,
+   example:
+    control point:  200
+         distance:  0~220
+    last distance:  200~220 (cannot less than 200 or more than 220)

+open time:
+  use the maxspeed to reach each control distance,for examples:
+  550km:
+     200/34 + 200/32 + 150/30 = 17H08

+close time:
+  use the minspeed to reach each control distance,for examples:
+  1000km:
+     600/15 + 290/11.428 = 65H23

+   *  extra minutes added to calc result when: distance control : 200km 10 minutes added to calc result distance control : 400km 20 minutes added to calc result

+*  if distance is longer than control point, exactly only 10% longer than control point is allowed, longer distance close time equal to close time of control point distance
+  example:
+    200km  control point
+checkpoint    opentime     closetime
+      0 km 10/24 08:00   10/24 09:00
+    200 km 10/24 13:53   10/24 21:30
+    210 km 10/24 13:53   10/24 21:30
+    220 km 10/24 13:53   10/24 21:30
+    210 km and 220km open and close time is equal to 200km

+## Authors

+version by  YaoCheng Gao

+## Status
+use ajax to send argument and get result from server when you set distance after you set all argument corrently, click showlist ,will get text list of you choose

+## To run automated tests
+* `nosetests`

+rules test for rules.py to nose tests
+    make test
+to test all test cases

-## AJAX and Flask reimplementation
+## To Install and Run

-The current RUSA controle time calculator is a Perl script that takes an HTML form and emits a text page.
-The reimplementation will fill in times as the input fields are filled.
-Each time a distance is filled in, the corresponding open and close times should be filled in.
-If no begin time has been provided, use 0:00 as the begin time.

-I will leave much of the design to you.

-## Testing

-A suite of nose test cases is a requirement of this project.
-Design the test cases based on an interpretation of rules at http://www.rusa.org/octime_alg.html .
-Be sure to test your test
-cases:  You can use the current brevet time calculator ( http://www.rusa.org/octime_acp.html ) to check that your expected test outputs are correct.
-While checking these values once is a manual operation, re-running your test cases should be automated in the usual manner.
+    bash ./configure
+    make test    # make all test, should pass make service # service run background